How do you incorporate fine arts in a child-directed way?

 Also, fill a basket of things you and your kiddos like to do and pull them out when you’re doing a readaloud.
 (And take turns reading, so you can play in your artistic endeavours too!)

-But do these four things with your homeschool fine art:
+Therefore, do these nine things to encourage homeschool fine art:

 - Don’t take it seriously.
 Your goal: fun!